 - in or near sensitive and valuable ecosystems wetlands, fertile land and habitats of endangered species. - in or near areas where there are archaeological and/or historical sites or existing cultural and social institutions; - in densely populated areas where resettlement may be required or potential impacts, pollution and other disturbance may have a significant impact on the population; - in areas subject to complex development activities or conflicts in natural resource allocation; along watercourses, in aquifer recharge areas or in catchments used for drinking water supply; and on lands or waters containing valuable resources (such as fish resources, minerals, medicinal plants, agricultural soils with a high degree of bone deposit). - Substantial risk (SR).
 A project is classified as SR if the potential environmental impacts, usually site-specific, are reversible in nature; the damage is less than in HR category projects, and if mitigation measures can be more easily developed.
 SR category projects sometimes differ only in scale from HR category projects. - Moderate risk (MR).
 A project falls into the MR category if it is likely to have minimal or no negative impact on the environment.
-For example, technical assistance projects in the areas of institutional development, computerization and training are categorised as MR. - Low risk (LR).
+For example, technical assistance projects in the areas of institutional development, computerization and training are categorised as MR.

+- Low risk (LR).
 A LR category project involves minimal or no impact.

 3.5.
-Recommended Project Categorization
+Recommended Sub-project Categorization

-Given the location of the substation at a distance of 500 m from residential buildings and the lack of infrastructure (roads, markets, etc.) close to the substation, minor impacts with irreversible consequences are foreseen during the construction period.
-According to the World Bank standard on social and environmental risk impacts ESS 1, the Substation "Tashkent" 500 modernization project is rated as MR (Moderate Risk), therefore the ESMP development should focus on specific environmental/social impacts.
+Given the location of the new substation at a distance of 1000 m from residential buildings and the lack of infrastructure (roads, markets, etc.) close to the substation, minor impacts with irreversible consequences are foreseen during the construction period.
+However, the overall social impacts, in terms of the land acquisition are permanent and irreversible (land acquisition), therefore the development of the ESMP should focus on specific environmental/social issues.